Skip to Content

 Black Bean and Corn Salsa Recipe

-Onions – any variety will do, I typically use white onions because that’s mostly what we grow here, but red onions or yellow onions will work just as well.
+Onions: Any variety will do, but I typically use white onions since they’re what we grow.
+Red or yellow onions work too.

 How to Make Black Bean and Corn Salsa

-Peel and dice the tomatoes.
-Bring a large pot of water to a boil.
-Peel the tomatoes by scoring on the bottom and working in batches place them in a pot of boiling water for 30 to 60 seconds until the skins begin to loosen or crack.
+Peel and dice the tomatoes: Bring a large pot of water to a boil.
+Score the bottom of the tomatoes, and blanch them in boiling water for 30 to 60 seconds until the skins start to loosen.
+Immediately transfer them to an ice water bath, then peel, core, and dice.

-Prepare the peppers and onions.
-Dice bell peppers and onions.
-Then carefully dice and devein the hot peppers, making sure to wear gloves!
+Prepare the peppers and onions: Dice the bell peppers and onions.
+Carefully dice and devein the hot peppers, wearing gloves to protect your skin.

-Combine ingredients.
-In a large stock pot, combine tomatoes, peppers, and onions with the rest of the ingredients and bring to a simmer over medium heat.
-Simmer for 30 minutes.
+Combine ingredients: In a large stock pot, combine the tomatoes, peppers, onions, and all the other ingredients.
+Bring to a simmer over medium heat and let it simmer for 30 minutes.

-Prepare jars, lids, and pressure canner.
-Wash canning jars and lids in hot, soapy water.
-Place jars filled 2/3rds with water in a pressure canner that contains 3″ of water.
-Bring the canner to a simmer at 180°F and hold there until the salsa has simmered for 30 minutes.
+Prepare jars, lids, and pressure canner: Wash your canning jars and lids in hot, soapy water.
+Place the jars in the pressure canner with 3 inches of water and bring to a simmer at 180°F. Hold the simmer until the salsa has finished cooking.

 Ladling hot black bean and corn salsa into jar to can.

-Allow the jars to sit for 10 minutes before removing to a towel-lined counter.
-Wait 12-24 hours before checking for proper seals.
-Remove the rings, wash the jars, label them, and store them in a cool dark place for 18 months or longer.
+Cool the jars: Turn off the heat and allow the canner to depressurize naturally.
+Carefully remove the weight, wait 2 minutes, then remove the lid.
+Let the jars sit for 10 minutes before transferring them to a towel-lined counter.
+After 12-24 hours, check for proper seals, remove the rings, wash the jars, label them, and store them in a cool, dark place for up to 18 months.

 Tips for Canning Black Bean and Corn Salsa